Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 Is Medicare a state or federal program?

-Just the essentials...
+Just the Essentials...

-Medicare is a federal program
+Medicare is a federal program.

-The US Congress authorized Medicare in 1966
+Originally, the U.S. Congress authorized Medicare in 1965.

-Medicare funds come from federal taxes, consumer payments, and premiums
+Medicare funds come from federal taxes, consumer payments, and premiums.

-The Federal Health Insurance for Older Americans
+Medicare: The Federal Health Insurance in Parts

-Medicare Part A – Hospital Insurance
+Original Medicare Part A – Inpatient Hospital Insurance.

-Medicare Part B – Medical Insurance
+Original Medicare Part B – Medical Insurance.

-Medicare Part D – Prescription Drugs
+Medicare Part D – Prescription Drug coverage.

 Beginning with Federal Original Medicare